malcolmxavier/around-express/README.md

-Malcolm X's 4th, 5th, 6th, 7th, 8th, 9th, 10th, 11th, and 12th Yandex Project v1.0
+Malcolm X's 12th Yandex Project v1.0

-This is a sample project to demonstrate grasp of HTML, CSS, JS, React, and Express skills.
+This is a sample project to demonstrate grasp of JS Express skills.

-This project employs HTML, CSS, JS, Nested BEM structure, OOP, Webpack, Babel, React, and Express.
+This project employs JS, Nested BEM structure, OOP, and Express.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).